Linguine with Clams and a spicy twist... The secret ingredients in this meal favorite are spicy sausage, lime juice, and a hot pepper hard cider.

 - 1 jalapeño pepper, finely diced

-- 2 lbs. littleneck clams (or similar), scrubbed
+- 2 lbs. littleneck clams or similar, scrubbed

-- 1 cup Woodchuck Hot Pepper Hard Cider
+- 1 cup Woodchuck Hot Pepper Hard Cider (can use any cider of your choice)

 - 2 Tbsp freshly squeezed lime juice